scuzzydude/asimov/asimov.md

 **Justification:**

 The British Monarchy was well on its way to destroying itself and didn't need 21^st^ century American help.
-Sometimes it's better if you let the kids clean up their own mess, Psychohistory has proven, using both post and pre-Foundation methodology, that Americans like to take credit for a lot of things would have happened anyway.
+Sometimes it's better if you let the kids clean up their own mess.
+Psychohistory has proven, using both post and pre-Foundation methodology, that Americans like to take credit for a lot of things would have happened anyway.
 Charles III's peaceful abdication to the Elba Khanate was written in historical stone the moment HBO told Stringer Bell to lose the accent.
 Let the British hold on to their triumphs in history, without Elizabeth II, no Zeppelin.
 Those silly third millennials did a few things right.

 **\*/**